-Which type of mining you are involved in, will determine what happens regarding autonomous equipment replacing your job over the next 5 years.
+Which type of mining you are involved in, will determine what happens regarding autonomous trucks in mining replacing your job over the next 5 years.

 There are however strict rules that each states mines department set and enforce when operated on a mine site.

-Autonomous equipment must be operated in an exclusion zone without people, as soon as a person enters the zone, then the machines must stop.
+Autonomous trucks in mining must be operated in an exclusion zone without people, as soon as a person enters the zone, then the machines must stop.

 Strip Mining Operations